If there’s one experience that unites social work school students, it’s a feeling of chronic overwhelm.

 - Don’t do

-Next, complete each act accordingly.
-When another task is added to your list, assign it a number and an action (if applicable).
+Next, complete each task in order of priority.
+When another task is added to your list, make sure to continue assigning it a number and an action (if applicable).

-More information on the 1-2-3-4 method can be found in this detailed guide.
+More information on the 1-2-3-4 method can be found here.

 2. Learn the value of strategic “nos”